Passions, Rock Bottom Revelations, and the Challenge Ahead

 Rock Bottom Revelations

-Years spent ignoring one’s calling and yielding to the ego’s influence by adopting a false identity will inevitably bring one to a place called Rock Bottom.
-Here, one must pause, rest, and reflect.
-You’ve buried your calling deep in your core and suppressed your intuition for so long that your body aches from neglect.
+Years spent ignoring your calling and adopting a false identity will inevitably bring you to a place called Rock Bottom.
+Here, you must pause, rest, and reflect.
+You’ve suppressed your intuition for so long that your body aches from neglect.
 It yearns for physical activity, nourishment, and, most importantly, your acknowledgment.
 Where your attention goes, your energy flows.
 Having concentrated so heavily on the pursuits of your rational mind, you’ve inadvertently severed the connection to your core.
 To emerge from Rock Bottom, you must redirect your energy.

 Rock Bottom, however important, is not the final destination to discover your calling.
 Instead, it serves as a crucial juncture for learning to release the ego’s grip and reconnect with your intuition.
-Only after reuniting with your inner guide can you begin to turn the corner and depart Rock Bottom.
-However, before discerning your calling, you must relearn how to trust yourself.
-This faith (in oneself) is what will allow intuition to triumph when the ego inevitably resists and puts up a fight to maintain control.
+To turn the corner and depart Rock Bottom, you must relearn how to trust yourself.
+This faith (in yourself) is what will allow intuition to surface when the ego inevitably resists and fights to maintain control.
 And it doesn’t help that your intrinsic calling will be no easy feat.
 In fact, it’s likely to scare the sh*t out of you.

 Where your attention goes, your energy flows.